 Propagating Butterfly Bush Cuttings

 Can you root a butterfly bush?
 Yes.
 In fact, one of the easiest ways to propagate this plant is from butterfly bush cuttings.
 Simply take branch tip cuttings in spring or summer.
-Make cuttings at least three inches long and remove the bottommost leaves.
+Make cuttings at least 3 inches (7.5 cm.) long and remove the bottommost leaves.
 (Note: Pinching off the tip of cuttings will also promote bushier plants) As with most cuttings, making an angled cut will allow for better nutrient absorption and make rooting easier.

 If desired, dip the end in rooting hormone and then stick into moist, peaty sand or potting soil.
 Place in a shady but well-lit area, keeping it warm and moist.
 Hardwood cuttings can be taken in fall and treated the same way.
 You should begin to notice root development on your butterfly bush cuttings within a few weeks.